This is my current approach on how to setup Kubernetes for labing purposes.

 Container Runtime

-The container runtime must be installed previous to the cluster bootstraping.
+The container runtime must be installed prior to cluster bootstrapping.
 There are various runtimes that fulfil the CRI.
-I’m using containerd as its simple and minimal.
+I’m using containerd for obvious reasons.

 net.ipv4.ip_forward = 1